Piet Hein (scientist): Resistance

 The Danes, however, understood its importance and soon it was found as graffiti all around the country.
 The deeper meaning of the grook was that even if you lose your freedom ("losing one glove"), do not lose your patriotism and self-respect by collaborating with the Nazis ("throwing away the other"), because that sense of having betrayed your country will be more painful when freedom has been found again someday.

+One of Hein's best-known grooks is A Maxim for Vikings: